-- (1) Roof decks shall be permitted only in H40, H120, SD-B40 and MU zoning districts, where not improved with or adjacent to single-family residential, and limited to: - a.
-A maximum of seventy (70) percent of the aggregate roof area; - b.
-Shall not exceed the maximum roof height required by any abutting property's zoning designation; - Shall be setback from the roofline at least ten feet on all sides to provide for minimal visibility of roof decks from any public way, except on properties designated SD-B40; and - (2) All roof decks added to existing buildings shall be inspected by a registered structural engineer and registered architect, who shall address in writing to the building official the following issues: - How will the existing roofing system be protected or replaced to allow for the new use;
+- (1) Roof decks shall be permitted-only in H40, H120, SD-B40 and MU zoning districts, where not improved with or adjacent to single-family residential, and limited to: - a.
+A maximum of seventy (70) percent of the aggregate roof area; - Shall not exceed the maximum roof height required by any abutting property's zoning designation; - Shall be setback from the roofline at least ten feet on all sides to provide for minimal visibility of roof decks from any public way, except on properties designated SD-B40; and - (2(2) A roof deck may be permitted in H30A, H30B, or H30C with Planning and Zoning Board approval applying the conditional use standards, subject to the following requirements: - a.
+All elements of the roof deck, including decking, railings, access stairs, hand-rails, screening, and shade structures, shall not exceed the maximum height of 30 feet from the crown of road.